vanmars/ahoy/README.md

 _No known bugs at this time._

 ## To Do/Improvements
-* Add content/better layouts to about, credits, and directions pages
 * Change game interaction, so that it remains player's turn if a yellow card is selected.
 Keep it so that if a red card is selected, the player's turn changes.
 * Do not render the shared footer on the game board pages.
 * Add styling to win screen
 * Add animations: loading wheel when api being called for random board, clouds across home screen?
 * Add music?
-* Need error handling for when API call from random button does not work and when incorrect user id is entered on play button
+* Fix button hober styling on outlines and splash pages

+* Create better layout for about, credits, and directions pages

 ## Support and Contact Details